 For example, one shelf or cupboard could be for just pots and pans.
 If you have more than what fits inside of the shelf, then you should do away with the extras that you don't need.
 This process should be repeated for all of the items in the home.

 The initial categories should be things that you need and use versus things that just hold sentimental value.
 It's understandable to grow attached to certain items or to clothing.
 However, you can still enjoy the memory without needing the item there.
-At the very least, you can always store those sentimental items in a storage unit.
+At the very least, you can always store those sentimental items in a whole storage unit.

 After you have removed the sentimental things from the practical items, then you can start to categorize them.
 The best way to categorize those items is through their function.
 Cookware should be kept together in the kitchen.
 Bathroom supplies should be kept in the bathroom.
 Linens, towels, and other fabrics should be kept in a closet close to the laundry room.